Oshawa (federal electoral district): Riding profile

 The riding currently consists of the City of Oshawa south of Taunton Road.

 In 2016, the riding's population was 126,764, an increase of 0.8% compared to the population in 2011.
 In 2015, the median income in the riding was $32,567, slightly below the Ontario average and up from 30,773 in 2010.
 The riding has a much lower proportion of visible minorities compared to the rest of the province.
 In 2016, 11.9% of the riding's population was part of a visible minority, compared to the provincial average of 29.3%.
 In 2011, about 67% of the riding's population was Christian, which was slightly above the Ontario average.
 Having no religious affiliation was also slightly above the Ontario average, with about 30% of people in the riding having no affiliation.
-The riding had historically been dominated by a working-class electorate, but the loss of auto industry jobs in the area since the 1980s has lessened the effect of the working class.
+The riding had historically been dominated by a working-class electorate, but the loss of auto industry jobs in the area since the 1980s has lessened the influence of the working class.